-Given that the first Sustainable Development Strategy had expired in 2016 and national, EU and international developments that have taken place in various policy sectors since then, it was an opportune moment to develop a new Strategy.
-In formulating a clear direction for the long-term development of the Maltese Islands, a Vision that defines our strategic focus and outlines the image of Malta that we all want to see in the future was launched and finalised following a four-week period of open consultation between 26 October 2018 and 30 November 2018.
+Malta’s first Sustainable Development Strategy was adopted for the period 2007-2016.
+With the expiration of the strategy in 2016 and national, EU and international developments affecting various policy sectors since then, it was an opportune moment to develop a new Strategy.
+With a clear direction for the long-term development of the Maltese Islands, a Vision that defines our strategic focus and outlines the Malta we all want to see in the future has been launched and finalised after a four-week period of open consultation in the last trimester 2018.